joehahn/spark-one-off/README.md

-Note that this Jupyter UI is password-protected but visible to the world, and this process is owned by user=hadoop who has sudo privledges.
-Not good practice for production work, but is ok enuf for a demo running on a throwaway instance.
-Doing this properly likely requires creating a non-sudo'able user and having that user launch the Jupyter dashboards.
+Note that this Jupyter UI is password-protected but visible to the world, and this process is owned by user=jupyter who does not have sudo privledges.
+Not good practice for production work, but is ok for a demo running on a throwaway instance.

 17 To construct the launch_cluster.sh script, first build the EMR cluster manually via